aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/cloning-and-combining-documents/_index.md

 Here, we find the bookmark by name and use the `insertDocument` method to insert the content of the `subDoc` document at the bookmark location.

-## Step 4: Inserting Documents During Mail Merge
+## Inserting Documents During Mail Merge

 You can insert documents during a mail merge operation in Aspose.Words for Java.
 Here's how: